 - Advising Keurig Green Mountain in connection with antitrust clearances for the company’s acquisition by JAB Holding.

-- Advising Duke Energy, the nation’s largest utility, in connection with antitrust clearances for the company’s acquisition of Piedmont Natural Gas.
+- Advising Duke Energy in connection with antitrust clearances for its acquisition of Piedmont Natural Gas.

 - Advising CatamaranRx, a leading pharmacy benefit manager, in connection with antitrust clearances for the company’s acquisition by United Health.